-If head lice and/or nits are suspected, the student will be checked by the school nurse or other school personnel for signs of lice.
-If lice or nits (eggs) are present, the student will be sent home.
-Students are not permitted in the classroom with lice or nits.
+If head lice and/or nits (eggs) are suspected, the student will be checked by the school nurse or other school personnel for signs of active lice.
+If active lice are present, the student will be sent home.
+Students are not permitted in the classroom with active lice.
+If nits are present, parents will be notified and student will be required to be treated.
+Students will not be sent home unless students have nits for three consecutive days.
+If nits are present for three consecutive days, the student will be sent home.

-Students with head lice or nits should not be sent to school and will be sent home for treatment.
-Students are not permitted to attend school until all lice and nits are removed.
+Students with active head lice should not be sent to school and will be sent home for treatment.
+Students are not permitted to attend school until all lice and are removed.
+Students are not permitted to attend school if nits are present for three consecutive days.

-Students will be sent home with active head lice and/or nits, even if they have been treated.
+Students will be sent home with active head lice, even if they have been treated.
 Students who are sent home will be checked before he/she is readmitted to the classroom.